The top three concerns for IoT leaders are 1) execution, 2) cybersecurity, and 3) initial purchase cost

 45% of companies say they are deploying IoT devices on a dedicated network to mitigate security risk

 Since respondents have deployed IoT in some form the concerns might be influenced by the use case and the type of deployment in terms of scale (smaller internal project or larger, involving more stakeholders etc.) and the importance for the business.
-Other contributing factors would typically include the type of data leveraged and the reasons for which they are used and how (e.g. are personal data involved, are we talking about mission-critical data, are more actors involved etc.).
+Other contributing factors would typically include the types of data leveraged and the reasons for which they are used and how (e.g. are personal data involved, are we talking about mission-critical data, are more actors and data streams involved etc.).

 Some of these concerns are more important prior to leverage IoT in a meaningful way.
 The degree in which they are important will also depend on the case, scope etc. By way of an example: it’s known that in small-scale internal deployments that are still in somewhat of a pilot stage security is less looked at initially (which often leads to problems later).